LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Protocol Logic for Other Modules

-The token module provides the following methods to modify the token state.
+The Token module provides the following methods to modify the token state.
 Any other modules should use those to modify the token state.
 The token state should never be modified from outside the module without using one of the proposed functions as this could result in unexpected behavior and could cause an improper state transition.

 In the following, we use the function